csalnav2/Floquet-Driven-Transmon-Lattice-based-Thermodynamic-Neuron--Linear-Boolean-Seperator/README.md

-This repo contains a Python simulation of a **4‑qubit transmon‑style lattice** evolving under a noisy GKSL master equation with mean‑field couplings, square‑wave bath driving, and diagnostics inspired by **thermodynamic neurons** (Lipka‑Bartosik *et al.*, Sci.
-Adv.
-10, eadm8792, 2024).
+This repo contains a Python simulation of a **4‑qubit transmon‑style lattice** evolving under a noisy GKSL master equation with mean‑field couplings, square‑wave bath driving, and diagnostics inspired by a **thermodynamic neuron** developed by Lipka‑Bartosik *et al.*,Science Advances 4 Sep 2024 Vol 10, Issue 36 https://www.science.org/doi/10.1126/sciadv.adm8792

+ Other citations, but not limited too:

 The script generates a high‑resolution animated dashboard (GIF) with: